MikaKorpela/springboot-security-oauth2-keycloack/README.md

 ## Application Overview ##

-This application has three end-points implemented in DucksController.
+This application has three end-points implemented in `DucksController`.
 Each end-point shall return a string.

 ```http request
 GET /api/duey